Welcome Rietveld's Van Daalen House!

 SPECIAL – Dutch Delights!

 Welcome to the second in our new series of country specials – designed to help you make the most of a week(end) away.
 And if you are planning to join us for our international conference next year, here's a sneak preview of (some of) what's in store.
-This month, we also welcome a new Dutch member: the Van Doesburg Rinsemahuis in Drachten.
+We also welcome a new Dutch member: the Van Doesburg Rinsemahuis in Drachten.

 SAVE THE DATE!

 Plan your visits well in advance as house museums and especially private houses can have irregular visiting times and coronavirus guidelines often require online reservation.